 You allow your story to be processed by System 1 when you use graphs.
 Leading with visuals allows the audience’s brain to immediately engage.
 This amplifies the chances that your audience will understand your narrative.

-When you can clearly present data, your audience automatically assumes that you are more intelligent and trustworthy.
+When you can clearly present data using a marketing automation dashboard for example, your audience automatically assumes that you are more intelligent and trustworthy.
 They’ll relax and be more comfortable around you.
 They can’t help it!

 “If your communications are clear, people will evaluate the communications and the person who created those communications more positively,” advises Daniel Oppenheimer, cognitive psychology professor at UCLA.

 Further, when clients are engaged with their KPIs on a weekly basis, they will be able to share the victorious feeling when your strategy works well, even before great outcomes start happening.
-They will track the consistently improving ROI of every dollar they spend.
+They track the KPIs consistently with a marketing dashboard software and maximize the ROI of every dollar they spend.
 And, most importantly, they will trust your judgement on prioritizing their money.